-

 Briefly detail key responsible gambling (or safer gambling) requirements.

-Responsible gambling requirements are a key component of the federal and state/territory gambling regulation framework.
+Responsible gambling requirements are a key component of the Federal and State and Territory gambling regulation framework.

-At the federal level, the National Consumer Protection Framework (NCPF) sets the national policy between the Commonwealth and state/territory governments for consumer protection relating to interactive wagering.
-There are ten NCPF measures; these include:
+At the Federal level, the National Consumer Protection Framework (NCPF) for online wagering sets the national policy between the Federal and State and Territory governments for consumer protection.
+There are ten NCPF measures which include:

 - a restriction on inducements;